-The Smith Center broke ground in May 2009 and opened in March 2012.
+The Smith Center for the Performing Arts broke ground in May 2009 and opened in March 2012.

-Inspired by many styles of architecture including Art Deco, The Smith Center will be constructed out of Indiana limestone and feature smooth masculine lines that are rich in detail.
-At 17 stories above it all will be an incredible bell tower that will house a four-octave carillon comprising 47 handcrafted bronze bells.
-The tower will be topped with a stainless steel silver crown.
+Inspired by many styles of architecture including Art Deco, The Smith Center is constructed out of Indiana limestone and features smooth masculine lines that are rich in detail.
+17 stories above it all is an incredible bell tower that houses a four-octave carillon comprising 47 handcrafted bronze bells.
+The tower is topped with a stainless steel silver crown.

-The Smith Center has assembled an internationally renowned design team.
+The Smith Center was designed by an internationally renowned design team.
 David M. Schwarz Architects, Inc. is known for extraordinary buildings.
 Schwarz has designed two of the most celebrated U.S. performing arts facilities—Bass Performance Hall in Fort Worth and Schermerhorn Symphony Center in Nashville.
 Schwarz’s firm is also responsible for designing other great public assembly buildings including the American Airlines Center in Dallas and the Rangers Ballpark in Arlington.

 HKS Architects, Inc., a top-five architectural firm is the executive architect.
 Fisher Dachs Associates, Inc. is recognized as a leading theater consultant, with more than 250 projects around the globe.
 Akustiks is known for refined acoustical design and is responsible for recent acoustical successes with the new Schermerhorn Symphony Center in Nashville.

-Since the project’s inception, creating a highly efficient and sustainable campus has guided the design and construction process.
-The Smith Center’s sustainable features will include energy efficient windows, water wise restroom fixtures and natural lighting wherever possible.
-The Smith Center is expected to be the nation’s first performing arts center of its size and scope to be LEED certified.
+Since the project’s inception, creating a highly efficient and sustainable campus guided the design and construction process.
+The Smith Center’s sustainable features include energy efficient windows, water wise restroom fixtures and natural lighting.
+The Smith Center is the nation’s first performing arts center of its size and scope to be LEED certified.

-Designed to address the needs of community residents, The Smith Center will offer a blend of performances by local arts groups as well as first-run touring attractions.
-It will feature music, theater, and dance companies who celebrate cultures from all over the world.
-The Smith Center’s resident companies will include the Las Vegas Philharmonic and Nevada Ballet Theatre.
+Designed to address the needs of community residents, The Smith Center offers a blend of performances by local arts groups as well as first-run touring attractions, including world-renowned stars and Broadway shows.
+We feature music including jazz, contemporary, and classical, theater including Broadway, family-friendly events, and local theatre, and dance companies from all over the world.
+The Smith Center’s resident companies include the Las Vegas Philharmonic and Nevada Ballet Theatre.

 In the fall of 2009, The Smith Center became one of 16 regional programs in the country in cooperation with the Wolf Trap Foundation for the Performing Arts in Virginia.
 This internationally recognized program enhances preschool education by training teachers how to incorporate creative music, theater and dance into their curricula.
 Southern Nevada Wolf Trap is in partnership with United Way of Southern Nevada Success By 6 and Citi in Nevada.

-Unlike many Las Vegas showrooms, The Smith Center will be a technical work of art with the latest advancements and amenities.
-It will accommodate the largest touring attractions, and yet be acoustically refined to showcase the finest soloists.
-It will be a stand-alone, family-friendly cultural arts center that will serve the needs of our community, local arts organizations, and our children.
+Unlike many Las Vegas showrooms, The Smith Center is a technical work of art with the latest advancements and amenities.
+It accommodates the largest touring attractions, and yet is acoustically refined to showcase the finest soloists.
+It is a stand-alone, family-friendly cultural arts center that serves the needs of our community, local arts organizations, and our children.

-The Smith Center has been built with easy parking in mind.
-Valet parking will be found in the front of the building, and we also will offer garage and surface lot parking.
+The Smith Center was built with easy parking in mind.
+Valet parking is found in the front of the building, and we also offer garage and surface lot parking.

 The Smith Center is funded by a public-private partnership.

-Public Sector: The city of Las Vegas will provide land, infrastructure, environmental clean-up, and parking.
+Public Sector: The city of Las Vegas provides land, infrastructure, environmental clean-up, and parking.
 The city of Las Vegas, Clark County and State Legislature collaborated on a car rental fee that resulted in a bond of $105 million.
 The City commitment totals $170 million.

 Private Sector: In 2005, The Donald W. Reynolds Foundation with a landmark gift of $50 million, in honor of their chairman, Fred W. Smith, and his wife, Mary, led our private funding campaign.
 Since then, the Reynolds Foundation has continued their generosity, pledging an additional $100 million grant to help complete the campus.
 This gift is the largest philanthropic donation in state history, and combined with their initial contribution, makes it the second largest donation to the performing arts in the United States.